umakant1987/Listing-app/README.md

 # Listing-app
-list of cards with search using javascript and webpack
+list of cards using javascript and webpack

+# Axios

+Used axios Promise based HTTP client to fetch the data from an api.

+# Prerequisites

+install node and webpack